JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - The new way of doing AJAX is using the `fetch()` method.
 Inside will be the url of the API.
 - The fetch method can also have the `.then(function(response){})` method which will need to include a callback function to use as soon as the promise is fulfilled.
 Check useful screenshots for full code.
-- The `.json()` method is available on all of the response parameters of the fetch method.
+- The `.json()` method is available on all of the `response/res` parameters of the fetch method.
 This will also return a new promise as it is an asynchronous function.
 - Async functions will only return promises.
+You can use the `.json()` method on top of the
 - The fulfilled result of the promise will always be the value that we return from the `then()` method.
 - To handle rejected promises (such as losing an internet connection).
 The first way to handle a rejected promise is to add a `catch()` method at the end of the chain. i.e. `.then(data => renderCountry(data, 'neighbour')).catch(err => alert(err))`.
 - The `finally()` method is a callback function that can be useful (i.e. hiding a loading spinner when an asynchronous item starts)